 - Kompass – large database of companies.
 You can apply several filters to find potential buyers.
 Available upon subscription, but you can perform a basic search free of charge by entering the product name and selecting ‘importers’ in the list of the results to narrow down your search.

-Another opportunity to find buyers is by the use of matchmaking services such as greenTrade.
+Another way to find buyers is to use matchmaking services such as Greentrade.
 This is an online marketplace for organic food.
 You can search current buyer announcements under the category ‘herbs, spices and condiments’, to see the contact information of the company you need to subscribe.

 - When making a list of companies from the databases, do not send the same email to all of them.
 This will be considered ‘spam’ by most buyers.